mlochbaum/BQN/running.md

 There are many websites where you can run BQN as well.
 All but Attempt This Online are based on Javascript BQN.
 - [The main online REPL](https://mlochbaum.github.io/BQN/try.html).
+- [BQNPAD](https://bqnpad.mechanize.systems/) is a fancy syntax-highlighted REPL (preview results as you type!).
-- Razetime's [alternative](https://razetime.github.io/bqn-repl/) runs as a continuous session so you can save results.
+- Razetime's simpler [alternative](https://razetime.github.io/bqn-repl/) also runs as a continuous session.
 - Try It Online format: [Attempt This Online](https://ato.pxeger.com/run?1=m704qTBvwYKlpSVpuhZoFJQGAA) runs CBQN server-side; [Do Stuff Online](https://dso.surge.sh/#bqn) runs JS BQN locally.
 - This [Observable notebook](https://observablehq.com/@lsh/bqn) can be imported into other notebooks.
 - [BQN-80](https://dancek.github.io/bqn-80): make animations with BQN.